 Before changing the license server, export the licenses from the license server that you plan to change (p.
-381).
-All licenses are saved into .xml file.
+374).
+All licenses are saved into an .xml or a .txt file.
 Later on, you can import (p.
-381) these licenses to a new license server.
+374) these licenses to a new license server.